RELIGION AND NATIONAL VALUES

 - To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson.

-- Next Lesson – How to Help Government to Provide Services
+Next Lesson – How to Help Government Provide Services Primary 5 (Basic 5) – Civic Education

 1. Mention 3 consequences of poor service.